sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-1-setup/cp-starter-ibpm-employeeonboarding-1-setup.md

     !![Start Booster](startrecipe_2.png)

+    > If you have multiple sub-accounts, then you will get a wizard to select the sub-account where you want to setup SAP Workflow Management capabilities.
+In the wizard, select the Subaccount, Org and Space.
+Click Finish to start the Booster.

 2. Automated onboarding will be started with pre-configured steps.

     > It will take 4-5 minutes to complete the entire setup.